williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/set-up-authz-server.md

 Polices are evaluated in priority order, as are the rules in a policy.
 The first policy and rule that matches the client request is applied and no further rule or policy processing occurs.
 If a client matches no policies, the authentication attempt will fail and an error will be returned.

-### Create Rules for Each Access Policy
+## Create Rules for Each Access Policy

-Rules control the mapping of client, user, and custom scope.
-For example, you can specify a rule for an access policy so that if the user is assigned to a client, then custom scope `scope1` is valid.
+Rules define particular token lifetimes for a given combination of grant type, user, and scope.
+They are evaluated in priority order, and once a matching rule is found no other rules are evaluated.
+If no matching rule is found, then the authorization request fails.

 1. In the Okta Developer Dashboard, navigate to **API > Authorization Servers**.
 2. Choose the name of an authorization server, and select **Access Policies**.
-3. Choose the name of an access policy, and select **Add Rule**
+3. Choose the name of an access policy, and select **Add Rule**.
     {% img rule1.png alt:"Add Rule" width:"640px" %}
 4. Enter the requested information:
     * **Rule Name**